FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 through all the parameters, find the associated controls, retrieve the control values and determine appropriate values with which to populate the custom FIX tags of the order message.
-In order for this to be accomplished FIXatdl provides a means for relating controls to parameters, mainly, the parameterRef attribute of the Control element.
+In order for this to be accomplished FIXatdl&reg; provides a means for relating controls to parameters, mainly, the `parameterRef` attribute of the `Control` element.
-This attribute is set to the value of a Parameter's name attribute, thus providing a binding between the two.
+This attribute is set to the value of a `Parameter` element's name attribute, thus providing a binding between the two.

 Bindings of controls to parameters may be either one-to-one, where one